gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/adding-new-account.md

 # Adding a new account

-This document is a guide to how to add a new AWS account to your Reference Architecture.
+This document is a guide on how to add a new AWS account to your Reference Architecture.
 This is useful if you have a need to expand the Reference Architecture with more accounts, like a test or sandbox account.

 ## Create new Account in your AWS Org